UKPLab/5pils/README.md

 ### Environment

-Follow these instructions to recreate thy python environment used for all our experiments.
-All experiments with Llava and Llama2 ran on A100 GPUs.
+Follow these instructions to recreate the environment used for all our experiments.

 ```
 $ conda create --name 5Pils python=3.9